Income poverty & grantsIncome poverty & grants

 Although the CDG targets children with disabilities, children with chronic illnesses are also eligible for the grant once the illness becomes disabling, for example children who are very sick with AIDS-related illnesses.
 Children with disabilities and chronic illnesses need substantial care and attention, and parents may need to stay at home or employ a caregiver to tend to the child.
 Children with health conditions may need medication, equipment or to attend hospital often.
 These extra costs can put strain on families that are already struggling to make ends meet.
 Poverty and chronic health conditions are therefore strongly related.

 It is not possible to calculate a take-up rate for the CDG because there are no reliable data on the number of children with disabilities or who are chronically ill, and in need of permanent care or support services.
-At the end of March 2019, 150,000 children were receiving the CDG, and from the beginning of April 2019, the grant was valued at R1,780 per month.
+At the end of March 2024, 167,790 children were receiving the CDG, and from the beginning of April 2024, the grant was valued at R2,180 per month.

 The provincial distribution of CDGs is fairly consistent with the distribution of children.
-The provinces with the largest numbers of children – KwaZulu-Natal, the Eastern Cape and Gauteng – receive the largest share of CDGs.
+The provinces with the largest numbers of children – KwaZulu-Natal, Gauteng, the Eastern Cape and Limpopo – receive the largest share of CDGs, though the number of CDG recipients has also increased in the Western Cape.
 There has been a gradual but consistent increase in access to the CDG each year since 1998, when only 8,000 CDGs were disbursed.

 SOCPEN (the administrative database of the Department of Social Development) records the number of Care Dependency Grants paid out every month.
 The figures are taken from daily reports for 31 March of each year, which is the end of the government budget cycle.
 For 2007 (the earliest year with available data from SASSA) the numbers are taken from the end of July.